Marinated and Slow Roasted Leg of Lamb is an elegant, impressive entrée that’s actually super easy to prepare with my step-by-step instructions!

 My mom’s marinade for steak and lamb is pretty infamous among our friends and family.
 Once you’ve tried lamb marinated in her delicious Asian-inspired mixture of oil, soy sauce, sherry, ginger, mustard and garlic, you’ll never want to eat it any other way.
 Mom used to leave the butterflied leg of lamb unrolled, marinate it and grill it.
 I find that carving is easier – and the presentation prettier – if you roll the butterflied leg and slow roast it.
 Searing it first – either in a cast iron skillet or on the grill – gives it a nice dark brown crust.

-Serve this scrumptious Roasted Leg of Lamb with scalloped or roasted potatoes and asparagus for an elegant spring gathering.
-It’s also perfect as part of an Easter Dinner Menu!
+Serve this scrumptious Roasted Leg of Lamb with scalloped or roasted potatoes and asparagus for an elegant gathering almost any time of year.

 1/2 cup vegetable oil, plus more for searing meat